s4094941/Algorithms---Generating-and-Solving-Mazes/README.md

 Assumptions:
 - Solving Manually: Solving manually can only occur after a maze has been generated and built.
 The random location within a maze is chosen via the set of all air blocks in one y-coord level within a maze, rather than the set of all blocks within a maze in one y-coord level.
 Meaning the algorithm does not just loop naively until a random air block is found.
 - Show Escape Route: Showing the escape route can only occur after a maze has been generated and built.
-The blue carpet marking the exit is one block out of the maze (where an edge of a maze could go).
+The player has to be inside the maze and the blue carpet marking the exit is one block out of the maze (where an edge of a maze could go).
 Also assume that the lime carpet can be oriented in any way, such that the 'player's right hand' is facing a wall.